-Gottlieb most recently served as the mission director in Namibia since August 2008.
-Prior to his assignment to Namibia, Gottlieb served as senior deputy assistant administrator in the Bureau for Democracy, Conflict and Humanitarian Assistance.
-He has more than 25 years of experience with the U.S. Government, NGOs and the United Nations, primarily in the field of humanitarian relief.
+Gottlieb also served as mission director in Namibia.
+Prior to his assignment to Namibia, he served as senior deputy assistant administrator in the Bureau for Democracy, Conflict and Humanitarian Assistance.
+Gottlieb has more than 25 years of experience with the U.S. Government, NGOs and the United Nations, primarily in the field of humanitarian relief.

 Gottlieb began his USAID career in 1988 as the disaster response coordinator in Malawi, subsequently serving in Sudan, Ethiopia and Kenya.
 In 1999 he established the first regional USAID Office of U.S. Foreign Disaster Assistance in Africa while serving as the senior regional advisor in Kenya.
 Much of his work has focused on improving disaster assistance as well as humanitarian and transition programs in order to ensure economic recovery.
 He has also served as a protection officer for UNHCR and as chief of party of the USAID-funded Famine Early Warning Systems Network.